Seas For Us

 • Best Use of Auth0

-We won a $150 cash prize and some swags 🤑.
-This is actually my first time winning a hackathon, and I'm really happy about it.
+We won a $150 cash prize and some swag.
+This was my first time winning a hackathon, and I'm really happy about it.

 Before closing this article, I would like to thank all members of the #TeamSeas namely Clarence, Rizqi, and Zhafran who have worked with me for about 1 week to make Seasforus.
 I hope we can continue this collaboration to develop Seasforus in the future.